 Perhaps part of the lightness comes from having the largest Romaneque dome in Europe.

+The box on the left side of the lower tier was where, before he retired, the company for whom Eddie, my cousin-in-law worked, entertained on race days.
 Westminster, Prince of Wales, last of the Lancastrians and son of Henry VI, killed, ages 17, at the Battle of Tewkesbury.

 The House of Lancaster lost the battle of Tewkesbury and several survivors sort asylum in the Abbey.
 Part of the Yorkist Army broke in and slaughtered them, after which the Abbey was closed for a month, cleansed and reconsecrated.